AtanasovAtanas/interactive-content/EN/16-Iterators-and-Comparators-Exercise/06-Problem.md

 Create 2 Comparators for Person (classes which implement the `Comparator<Person>` **interface**).

-The first comparator should compare people based on the **length of their name** as a first parameter if two persons have a name with the **same** length, perform a **case-insensitive** compare based on the **first letter of their name** instead.
+The first comparator should compare people based on the **length of their name** as a first parameter.

+If two persons have a name with the **same** length, perform a **case-insensitive** compare based on the **first letter of their name** instead.

 The second comparator should compare them based on their **age**.

 Create 2 **TreeSets** of type Person, the first should implement the name comparator, the second should implement the age comparator.

 ## Input
 On the first line, you will receive a number **N**.